Southern question

-The policies implemented in the Fascist era to increase productivity in the primary sector were also unsuccessful: in particular, the agrarian policy pursued by Mussolini deeply damaged certain areas of the south.
+The policies implemented in the Italian fascist era to increase productivity in the primary sector were also unsuccessful: in particular, the agrarian policy pursued by Mussolini deeply damaged certain areas of the south.
 In fact, production focused mainly on wheat (battle for wheat) at the expense of more specialized and profitable crops that were widespread in the more fertile and developed southern areas.
 As for industry, it experienced during the "black twenty-year period" a long period of stagnation in the south, which is also noticeable in terms of employment.
-In the late 1930s, Fascism gave a new impetus to its economic efforts in the south and in Sicily, but this was an initiative aimed at increasing the meager consensus the regime enjoyed in the south and at popularizing in the south the world war that would soon engulf Italy.
+In the late 1930s, fascism gave a new impetus to its economic efforts in the south and in Sicily, but this was an initiative aimed at increasing the meagre consensus the regime enjoyed in the south and at popularizing in the south the world war that would soon engulf Italy.

-The southern question remains unresolved to this day for a number of economic reasons.
-Even after the Second World War, the development gap between the centre and the north could never be closed, because between 1971 (the first year for which data are available) and 2017, the Italian state invested, on average per inhabitant, much more in the centre-north than in the south, making the gap not only unbridgeable but, on the contrary, accentuating it.
-According to the Eurispes: Results of the Italy 2020 report, if one were to consider the share of total public expenditure that the south should have received each year as a percentage of its population, it turns out that, in total, from 2000 to 2017, the corresponding sum deducted from it amounts to more than 840 billion euros net (an average of about 46 billion euros per year).
+The southern question remains unresolved into the 21st century for a number of economic reasons.
+Even after the Second World War, the development gap between the centre and the north could never be closed because between 1971 (the first year for which data are available) and 2017 the Italian state invested, on average per inhabitant, much more in the centre-north than in the south, making the gap not only unbridgeable but on the contrary accentuating it.
+According to the Eurispes: Results of the Italy 2020 report, if one were to consider the share of total public expenditure that the south should have received each year as a percentage of its population, it turns out that in total, from 2000 to 2017, the corresponding sum deducted from it amounts to more than 840 billion euros net (an average of about 46 billion euros per year).